AtenDesignGroup/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 ---
 syncID: 6e908b9477034bc9b4a23b37c16a2455
 title: "The Importance of Reproducible Science"
-description: "This page outlines the tools and resources that you will need to complete the Data Institute activities."
+description: "Test - This page outlines the tools and resources that you will need to complete the Data Institute activities."
 dateCreated: 2014-05-06
 authors:
 contributors: